 2. Automated Management

 One of the biggest obstacles to better resource management is reducing the need for manual intervention.
-Tools like smart and managed queue utilize scheduling analytics to automatically provision servers based on past usage and forecasted workloads.
+Cloud automation tools like smart and managed queue utilize scheduling analytics to automatically provision servers based on past usage and forecasted workloads.
 Analytics can pull data from past workflow performance, resource availability and capacity, and upcoming schedules to make predictions about possible execution times and durations of workflows, thereby reducing hours spent on manual management.